Bonelli's eagle: Conservation and rehabilitation

 Bonelli's eagles have sharply declined, at least locally inexorably and drastically, in much of their range.
-In the 1990s, it was estimated that the entire west Palearctic held about 2000-3000 pairs with the Iberian peninsula (750-845 pairs) and northwestern Africa (1000 or so) being the core areas.
-In the mid-1990s, it was indicated that there were 938-1039 pairs in all of Europe, about 75-80% of which in Spain with an estimated 75–90 in Portugal, 35–45 in Greece, 29 in France, 15–20 in Italy, and a handful each in Croatia and Albania.
+In the 1990s, it was estimated that the entire west Palearctic held about 2000–3000 pairs with the Iberian peninsula (750–845 pairs) and northwestern Africa (1000 or so) being the core areas.
+In the mid-1990s, it was indicated that there were 938–1039 pairs in all of Europe, about 75–80% of which in Spain with an estimated 75–90 in Portugal, 35–45 in Greece, 29 in France, 15–20 in Italy, and a handful each in Croatia and Albania.
 By the 2000s, with some continued declines and minor local recoveries (as well as more comprehensive surveying) resulted in an estimate of 1500 pairs in Europe, still far less than historic numbers (at least a 30% reduction since the 1950s) and qualifying the species for local critically endangered status.
 Local extinction is probable in many if not all populations yet there is no overarching action plan for conserving the species.
 On evidence, populations in core protected areas have increased but fringe areas, important especially to vagrant juveniles, continue to show strong declines and high mortality rates.
-Although listed today on the IUCN Red List as breeding species there, the Bonelli's eagle may be extinct as a nesting species in Bosnia and Herzegovina.
+Although listed today on the IUCN Red List as breeding species there, Bonelli's eagle may be extinct as a nesting species in Bosnia and Herzegovina.

 As of 2010, 20 to 22 breeding territories have been found in Sicily and it was thought that this population holds about 95% of the remaining Italian population.
 Sicilian eagles per study were shown to have high adult mortality (10.2%) and at least 17 pairs in 2010 failed to breed altogether.
 In their Spanish stronghold, the species has declined or disappeared in 27 out of 40 provinces since 1980, with over 20% reduction in north and central parts.
 The coastal sierras of east and south Iberia hold highest European densities at 1 pair per 100–200 km2, but once formerly it held a pair per 60 km2 in the 1970s.
-In the Region of Murcia, Spain, the Bonelli's eagle was considered the second most threatened raptor species, behind only the lesser kestrel.
+In the Region of Murcia, Spain, Bonelli's eagle was considered the second most threatened raptor species, behind only the lesser kestrel.
 In the Province of Burgos in northern Spain the number of pairs reduced from 25–27 to 10 between 1980 and 1996.
 Of 100 breeding attempts from 1988 to 1996, only 0.3 were successful and average success rate was only 0.35, despite surplus feeding beginning after 1992.
 From 200 or more pairs in Greece in the early 1980s, the population has fallen to less than 50.
-What was roughly estimated to be about 50 pairs (estimated earlier at up to 100), in Turkey in the late 1980s to the 1990s, has recently been revised based on research to only 20-35 pairs in isolated small pockets.
+What was roughly estimated to be about 50 pairs (estimated earlier at up to 100), in Turkey in the late 1980s to the 1990s, has recently been revised based on research to only 20–35 pairs in isolated small pockets.

 In Israel, 28 pairs of Bonelli's eagle were known to be present in 1989 but little information has been obtained from the rest of Middle East and from Asia.
 Israeli populations are estimated to have been halved in size.
 By 2001, only 15 pairs were known to breed in Israel.
-Besides the four species that have become locally extinct in Israel, it is likely that the Bonelli's eagle is the most endangered Israeli raptor.
+Besides the four species that have become locally extinct in Israel, it is likely that Bonelli's eagle is the most endangered Israeli raptor.
 It was estimated that the maximum number in Asia is likely around 35,000 pairs but it could be well less than half of that.
-Perhaps the only factor preventing authorities such as the IUCN from uplisting Bonelli's eagle to a more severe status is due to lack of extensive research on their population in the Asian range.
+Perhaps the only factor preventing authorities such as the IUCN Red List from uplisting Bonelli's eagle to a more severe status is due to lack of extensive research on their population in the Asian range.
 Strong declines in Asia may be occurring as well.
 A bird survey of a large area of Uttarakhand, India where the species was historically present failed to find any signs of remaining Bonelli's eagles.
 In Gujarat, India, an analysis from the 1990s determined that the species was increasingly scarce due to human disturbance and logging.